 Not having the right bike fit can also lead to overuse injuries, a painful saddle, and just a bad time on the bike.

 And while you may be able to tweak a standard commuter or road bike to make it work, a triathlon bike, which has a unique cockpit setup to attain that super aerodynamic position, is harder to adjust yourself.
+Even more, it requires a bit of extra knowledge from experts to get the right hip angles and setup to help you then comfortably run off the bike.

 The Bike Fit Basics